solwhitehorn/solwhitehorn.github.io/_drafts/2020-05-16-dxvk-fps-proton.md

 The first commend `DXVK_HUD=1 %command%` is equivalent here to `DXVK_HUD=deving,fps` %command%

 The same is true if you are using Lutris, but this time you have to put that in the environment variable.

+As always, it you want to now more, the best source is the github page of the project: